pbuckner/x-plane_plugins/XPython/docs/source/development/modules/display_window.rst

             move) and *you will not receive events* near the edges.
 This includes what might be considered the "title bar", the 25 pixels or so at the top of the popup window.

-.. py:function:: key(windowID, key, flags, vKey, refCon, losingFocus)
+.. py:function:: key(windowID, key, flags, vKey, refCon, losingFocus) -> None

   Window keyboard input handling callback prototype.

   :param windowID: window receiving the key press or focus
+  :type windowID: :class:`XPLMWindowID`
   :param key: Key pressed
-  :param flags: OR'd values for Shift / Ctrl, etc. See table below
+  :param flags: OR'd values for Shift / Ctrl, etc. (:ref:`XPLMKeyFlags`)
   :param vKey: Virtual key code (:ref:`Virtual Key Codes`)
   :param refCon: refCon you provided on creation
   :param losingFocus: 1= your window is losing keyboard focus (and key should be ignored)
-  :return: No return value

   This function is called when a key is pressed or keyboard focus is taken away from your window.
 If losingFocus is 1, you are losing the keyboard